zero64801/koboldcpp-rocm/README.md

 - You can compile your binaries from source.
 You can clone the repo with `git clone https://github.com/LostRuins/koboldcpp.git`
 - A makefile is provided, simply run `make`.
 - If you want Metal GPU support, instead run `make LLAMA_METAL=1`, note that MacOS metal libraries need to be installed.
+- To make your build sharable and capable of working on other devices, you must use `LLAMA_PORTABLE=1`
 - After all binaries are built, you can run the python script with the command `koboldcpp.py --model [ggml_model.gguf]` (and add `--gpulayers (number of layer)` if you wish to offload layers to GPU).

 ### Compiling on Android (Termux Installation)